 Another major difference is the food.
 If you have attended a genealogy conference and have also been on a cruise ship, you know what I am talking about.
 The “rubber chicken” luncheons served in convention center banquet halls may be luxury when compared to the dried-out hamburgers and greasy French fries under the heat lamps at the convention center’s snack bar.
-Contrast those with the luxury meals served on cruise ships.
-Most ships serve five or six gourmet meals per day, and the snack bars remain open 24 hours a day.
+However, both are in stark contrast to the luxury meals served on cruise ships.
+Most ships serve several gourmet meals per day while offering a huge buffet for more casual meals, and the snack bars even remain open 24 hours a day on some cruise ships.

 Then there are the pastries.
 Cruise ship pastry chefs must be some of the best in the world.

 The genealogy lecture topics on cruise ships vary widely.
 A comparison of the presentations on any one cruise typically will show presentations somewhat similar to those found at a state, regional, or national genealogy conference.
 Topics will include both beginning and advanced research techniques, genealogy software, resources on the World Wide Web, DNA, and much more.
 Similar to land-based conferences, attendees often have at least two presentations to choose from at any given time.